European countries scramble to tamp down latest virus surge

 Many states are making vaccines available to younger demographics.
 Starting Monday, any adult in Florida is eligible to receive the vaccine.
 In addition, the state announced that 16- and 17-year-olds also could get the vaccine with parental permission.

 Charlton reported from Paris.
-Associated Press writers Michael Kunzelman, Jill Lawless, Zeke Miller, Daria Litvinova, Nicholas Paphitis, Jovana Gec, Derek Gatopoulos and Costas Kantouris contributed to this report.
+Associated Press writers Michael Kunzelman in College Park, Maryland; Jill Lawless in London; Zeke Miller in Washington; Yuras Karmanau in Kyiv, Ukraine; Jovana Gec in Belgrade, Serbia; Konstantin Testorides in Skopje, North Macedonia; Derek Gatopoulos in Athens, Greece; and Costas Kantouris in Thessaloniki, Greece, contributed to this report.